Sexuality: more than just doin’ it!

 What do we mean assigned at birth?
 Think about one of the first things the doctor (or midwife) says when someone is born, “It’s a girl” or “It’s a boy.”
 This is gender assignment and it is based on an assumption that someone’s genitals match their gender.
 However, we know this isn’t always the case and that each of us gets to decide what gender we know our selves to be.
 It may not align with the genitals we are born with or be part of the gender binary (male-female).
 For example, someone may be born with a vagina but know themselves to be male.

-A modern English term that an Indigenous person might identify as that comes from the traditional knowledge of Indigenous people in Canada/Turtle Island/North America.
+A modern English term that an Indigenous person might identify as that comes from the traditional knowledge of Indigenous peoples in Turtle Island/Canada/North America.
 It can mean a person who walks between genders; one who carries the gifts of both males and females, or one who is gender unique (not specific to any gender) and/or as a way to identify as LGBT2SQ+.
 When Europeans arrived in North America, they introduced homophobia to many Indigenous nations and dishonoured the idea of what it means to be Two-Spirit.
 Today, many Indigenous People are reclaiming the ancient understanding that there are more than two genders.

 - Coming Out as LGBT2SQ+ and Support